Top 15 Venture Capital Firms for Information Technology Startups

 Late Stage VC Firms in Information Technology

-To help you find the right investment partner, we've compiled an overview of top VC firms that focus on information technology.
-For each firm, you'll find key details about their investment stages, geographic focus, and what makes them a compelling choice for founders.
+To help you find the right partner, here is a more detailed overview of leading VC firms investing in information technology companies.
+For each firm, you'll find information on their preferred investment stages, geographic focus, and specific qualities that make them a strong potential partner.

 1. Silversmith Capital Partners

-Based in Boston, Silversmith Capital Partners is a growth equity firm that partners with entrepreneurs in the technology and healthcare industries.
-Founded in 2015, they focus on providing capital and support to profitable, growing companies.
+Based in Boston, Silversmith Capital Partners is a growth equity firm that partners with entrepreneurs in technology and healthcare.
+They focus on providing capital to profitable, growing companies, often making the first institutional investment.

 - Founded: 2015

-- Notable portfolio companies: ActiveCampaign, Webflow, impact.com, SurveyMonkey
+- Notable portfolio companies: ActiveCampaign, Appfire, impact.com, Webflow, and SurveyMonkey

 - Portfolio size: 54 investments